Assignments

 Exam

 Undergraduates will take an in-class exam composed of 2 comparison/contrast essays selected from a set of 4-6 questions.
-We will generate topics as a class on Wednesday, February 18 and I will create 4-6 questions from those topics for the exam on Wednesday, February 25.
+The class will generate topics as a class on Wednesday, February 18 and the professor will create 4-6 questions from those topics for the exam on Wednesday, February 25.

 Poets and Books